tenzir/.github/workflow.md

     code review.

-- Similarly, for features or fixes relating to a specific GitHub issue, use *issue branches* that branch off `master` with a naming convention of `issue/XXX`, replacing XXX with the issue number.
+- Similarly, for features or fixes relating to a specific GitHub issue, use *topic branches* that branch off `master` with a naming convention of `topic/XXX`, replacing XXX with a short description of the issue.

 - Internally, we use [Shortcut](https://shortcut.com/) for project management, and employees are advised to create *story branches* that branch off `master`